Suggested links

 Tapering off Fentanyl

-Medical Detox
+Medical Detox for Fentanyl

 Medications that have been FDA-approved for fentanyl detox include:

-Follow-Up Fentanyl Addiction Treatment Options (Aftercare)
+Follow-Up Fentanyl Addiction Treatment Options

-Once detox is complete, the next step is to start an inpatient or outpatient treatment program.
+Detoxing is the first step in the recovery process for opioid addiction.
+Once detox is complete, the next step is to start either an inpatient or outpatient rehab program.

-Drug Rehab Programs
+Fentanyl Addiction Rehab Programs

-Intensive inpatient treatment programs, where people stay at a treatment facility overnight, are the most effective way to overcome fentanyl addiction.
+Inpatient treatment programs, where people stay at a treatment facility overnight, are the most effective way to overcome fentanyl addiction.

-Opioids are some of the most addictive drugs of abuse, and inpatient rehab helps people learn methods for withdrawal management, coping strategies, recognizing triggers for drug use, and ways to prevent relapse.
+Opioids are some of the most addictive drugs of abuse, and inpatient fentanyl rehab helps people learn methods for withdrawal management, coping strategies, recognizing triggers for drug use, and ways to prevent relapse.

 Medication-Assisted Treatment